1bharath-yadav/Teaching_Assistant/docs/CONFIG_GUIDE.md

-# Teaching Assistant API Configuration Guide
+# Teaching Assistant Configuration Guide

-The Teaching Assistant API is now fully configurable through the `config.yaml` file in the root directory.
-This guide explains how to customize the hybrid search and answer generation behavior.
+The Teaching Assistant project is now fully configurable through the `config.yaml` file in the root directory and environment files.
+This guide explains how to customize the hybrid search, answer generation behavior, and project structure.

 ## Configuration Overview

+Configuration is managed through:

+1. **Environment Variables**: Basic configuration via `.env` files
+2. **YAML Configuration**: Advanced settings in `config.yaml`
+3. **Runtime Configuration**: Settings that can be changed while the application is running

-All configuration is managed through the centralized `config.yaml` file.
-The API automatically loads these settings and applies them to:
+All configuration is automatically loaded and applied to:

 - Model selection (OpenAI, Ollama, Azure, etc.)
 - Hybrid search parameters